How are diamonds made?

 Aug 25, 2024

 Diamonds are one of nature's most celebrated creations, adored for millennia by lovers everywhere and often seen as symbols of commitment or wealth - diamonds have long been treasured relics!
 But have you ever asked yourself: How are diamonds made?
 Their formation involves amazing natural forces as well as cutting-edge technological processes!
-We will explain this journey here on Pompeii3 - from their birth deep within Earth to becoming sparkling gems that grace wedding ring sets or other jewelry items!
+We will explain this journey here on Pompeii3 - from their birth deep within Earth to becoming sparkling gems that grace wedding ring sets or other jewellery items!

 How Diamonds are Formed at Great Depths of the Earth

-Over millions of years, diamonds slowly move toward the Earth's surface via volcanic eruptions and are transported in rocks known as kimberlites and lamproites; once nearer its surface, these rocks erode allowing the diamonds to be mined for mining purposes.
+Over millions of years, diamonds slowly move toward the Earth's surface via volcanic eruptions and are transported in rocks known as kimberlites and lamproites; once nearer its surface, these rocks erode, allowing the diamonds to be mined for mining purposes.

 Process for Mining Diamonds